MyceliaNetwork/notific-integrate/README.md

 - `name`: The name of the integrator application
 - `canister_id`: The canister id of the integrator application
-- `allowed_callbacks`: The Principals that are allowed to call the integrator
+- `allowed_callbacks`: The Principals that are allowed to be called from within Notific
 - `notify_callback`:
-  - `principal`: The principal that will be called when the user performs a callback action from Notific ` `method`: The method that will be called when the user performs a callback action from Notific
+  - `principal`: The principal that will be called when the user performs a callback action from Notific
+  - `method`: The method that will be called when the user performs a callback action from Notific
 - `secret`: A secret that can be used to link the user to the integrator application